 There are no health risks associated with drinking water at room temperature, so long as one does not over-consume.
-Studies have found, though, that warm water consumption can curb thirst.
+Studies have found, though, that drinking warm water consumption can curb thirst.
 This can be dangerous if your body is trying to cool off through sweat.
-Water that’s excessively hot can also burn the tongue and esophagus, so one should be cautious so as to avoid harm to these sensitive parts of the body.
+Water that’s excessively hot can also burn the tongue and esophagus, so your should check your water temperature to avoid harm to these sensitive parts of the body.

 Benefits of Drinking Cold Water

 Now think back to the last time you had an intense workout.
-Was your first instinct to rehydrate with a glass of warm water, or did you reach for a beverage that was chilled, possibly even icy?
+Was your first instinct to rehydrate with a glass of warm water, or did you reach for a chilled beverage, possibly even an icy one?
 Cold water, of course, sounds much more appealing in these situations.
-Cold water keeps your core body temperature from rising too high as you exercise, allowing you to workout longer.
+Cold water drinking keeps your core body temperature from rising too high as you exercise, allowing you to work out longer and burn more calories.
 This can keep you from also becoming dehydrated and fatigued.
 For individuals working out in hot climates— a double whammy—drinking cold water can further assist the body in maintaining a stable temperature, thus reducing the risk of life-threatening conditions like heat stroke.

 Cold water, despite the refreshing feel it provides, can trigger migraines.
-If you’re one of the 29.5 million Americans who experiences them, you might want to hold off on colder water.
+If you’re one of the 29.5 million Americans who experiences these splitting headaches, you might want to hold off on colder water and ice.
 One study linked cold water consumption to headaches in women.
 Those who suffered from chronic migraine attacks were two times more likely to develop an ensuing headache.

 Additionally, in individuals living with the rare but troubling digestive condition achalasia, cold water can worsen symptoms.
-In this condition, damaged nerves in the esophagus make it difficult for food to pass through the stomach as it should, resulting in chest pain and swallowing difficulties.
-Medical researchers in China instructed individuals diagnosed with achalasia to drink cold water.
+In this condition, damaged nerves in the esophagus make it harmful for food to pass through the stomach as it should, resulting in chest pain and swallowing difficulties.
+In one study, medical researchers in China instructed individuals diagnosed with achalasia to drink cold water.
 After doing so, the participants were found to have increased pressure in the lower esophageal sphincter, the muscle responsible for allowing food and beverages into the stomach.